thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/data.md

 For longer paths, `DataLocator`s can be easily extended.
 You can compose locators by starting general and then extending them.
-This keeps the code modular and allows you progressively specialize a path.
+This keeps the code modular and allows you to progressively specialize a path.

 ```python
 episode_locator = DataLocator([DataLocatorStep.key("episode", value="episode_3")])